LaXiS96/MarlinConfigurations/README.md

 ### skr14_tmc2208

 [BIGTREETECH SKR V1.4](https://github.com/bigtreetech/BIGTREETECH-SKR-V1.3/tree/master/BTT%20SKR%20V1.4/) with TMC2208 drivers in UART mode for X Y Z E0.

+BLTouch probe wires (black and white) must be connected in place of the Z endstop instead of the "Probe" header.
+Black is GND and white is signal.

 ```ini
 default_envs = LPC1768